 REVIEWER COMMENT 1: The author is proposing to measure the cost-effectiveness of (1) the NIRUDAK model compared to the standard WHO algorithm, and (2) the DHAKA model compared to the standard WHO algorithm.
 It is not clear how incremental effectiveness will be measured for either of these comparisons.

+I will use two short-term measures of effectiveness: (1) the proportion of patients with severe dehydration detected by a given triage strategy and (2) the proportion of patients treated correctly, i.e., not overtreated or undertreated.
+However, we will also use evidence from the literature to translate short-term effectiveness into Disability Adjusted Life Years (DALYs).
+In particular, each patient has both a predicted dehydration level – no, some, or severe – for each triage strategy (e.g., prediction model or actual care) and an observed dehydration level – derived from established (gold standard) methods based on post-treatment weight change.
+Because there are guidelines for how a patient should be treated based on their dehydration level, each patient can then be classified as undertreated, appropriately treated, or overtreated for each triage strategy.
+For example, if a patient would have been given intravenous fluid treatment based on the predicted dehydration level but actually had little to no dehydration, this would entail the patient would have been overtreated with a given strategy.
+We will use previous modeling results from the literature, or, if necessary, develop a simple decision model (decision tree or Markov model), to assign each of the 9 possible outcomes from a 3x3 table a DALY.
+The DALY is defined below.
+The proportion of patients in each outcome category for a given triage strategy will then determine the DALYs associated with that strategy.
+For both short term effectiveness and DALYs, we will calculate incremental effectiveness by taking the difference (in proportions or DALYs) between strategies after arranging the considered strategies from least effective to most effective.

 A realistic measure of effectiveness could be the number of patients with severe dehydration who were detected by each model (and started on treatment), based on the performance measure in the Levin AC et al. 2021 paper for the NIRUDAK model and in the Leven AC et al, 2016 paper for the DHAKA model.
 The number of severe dehydration cases detected (and deaths prevented) could then be converted to DALYs following established methods.

 REPLY: